raspberrypilearning/sense-hat-random-sparkles/worksheet.md

     sense = SenseHat()
     ```

-1. Now think of a random number between 0 and 7, and assign it to the variable `x`, for example:
+1. Now think of a random number between 0 and 7 and assign it to the variable `x`, for example:

     ```python
     x = 4
     ```

-1. Think of another random number between 0 and 7, and assign it to `y`:
+1. Think of another random number between 0 and 7, then assign it to `y`:

     ```python
     y = 5
     ```

-1. Think of three random numbers between 0 and 255, and assign them to `r`, `g`, and `b`:
+1. Think of three random numbers between 0 and 255, then assign them to `r`, `g`, and `b`:

     ```python
     r = 19